LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 The following core permissions are included with the Admin role and cannot be disabled:

 * Ability to change their name, password, regional settings and so on
-* View all campaigns in the campaigns tab
+* View all campaigns in the Campaign Builder
 * View all visitors in the agent workspace
 * View a snapshot of the performance of all your account’s campaigns in the campaigns dashboard
-* View detailed information on the performance of all your account’s Campaigns in the campaign manager BI dashboard
+* View detailed information on the performance of all your account’s campaigns in the campaign manager BI dashboard
 * Ability to configure the authentication server
 * Ability to configure monitored domains
 * View the web tag page